Learning to Detect Entanglement: Forest Algorithm

-In the forest algorithm, $f$ is a random forest, which is a collection of decision trees.
-A decision tree partitions the input space into regions, $r_1, r_2, \cdots r_k$, with associated output values, $y_1, y_2, \cdots, y_k$.
-The output of a tree is:
+The choice of $y$ as the maximum reflects the fact that the algorithm only considers which choice is best, not how much better the best choice is compared to the second-best choice.

-The $f$ associated with a random forest is the average of its constituent decision trees.
+It remains to choose a functional form for $f$ and fit $f$ to the data.
+A random forest, which is a collection of decision trees, is used here.
+Formally, a decision tree partitions the input space into regions, $r_1, r_2, \cdots r_k$, with associated output values, $y_1, y_2, \cdots, y_k$, and

-The algorithm to determine $\{r_i\}$ and $\{y_i\}$ was independently developed by Quinlan-Ross \cite{id3} and Breiman {\it et al} \cite{cart}.
-An extensive discussion is also provided in \cite{islr}.
-A sketch is provided as follows.
-Initially, the tree has one region containing the entire input space.
-The samples falling into a region is viewed as a data source producing $1$s and $0$s and a region's entropy can be computed.
-High entropy regions are split by a decision rule, $x_j \leq \theta$, chosen to minimize the entropy of the two resulting regions.
-Splitting continues until all regions have low entropy.
-The output for each region is determined by the region's majority class.
-For example, if 10 training set examples fall in the region, of which 7 are positive and 3 are negative, the tree outputs positive.
+The forest's output is the average (or majority vote) of its constituent decision trees.

-A number of best practices regarding to random forests should be followed. \begin{itemize} \itemsep0em \item The training set is made to have an equal number of positive and negative examples.
-With na\"{i}ve sampling, negative examples dominate the training set and a tree representing $f(\mathbf{x}) = 0$ will have negligible entropy.
+The training procedure is discussed extensively in \cite{islr}.
+A sketch of the construction for binary classification problems, where $y \in \{0, 1\}$, is as provided.
+To train a tree, the tree initially has one region containing the entire input space.
+Samples falling into a region is viewed as a data producing $1$s and $0$s and entropy can be calculated for this source.